ferrighi/landing_page_creator/README.md

 - URL of the landing page is registered to Datacite using drupal_http_request

 ### Permission:
-To configure the permissions for this module, i.e. who can access the "landing-page-creator/form" page go to: "People->Permissions" and activate the "Access content for the Landing Page module" for the role of interest.
+To configure the permissions for this module, i.e. who can access the "landing-page-creator/form" page go to: "People->Permissions" and activate the "create landing page" permission for the Landing Page module, for the role of interest.

 ### Drupal 8 specific information:
-The module should be placed in <web_root>/modules/metno for it to work properly
+- The module should be placed in **<web_root>/modules/metno** for it to work properly
+- The module will create the required content type and other required entities on install, no manual creation should be needed.
+- To disable DOI registration, please check the debug option in the configuration page of the module.
+- Some default messages to the user can be configured in the configuration page of the module.

 ### Requirements

 This module requires installation and/or configuration of external services as well as the creation of a specific content type .
 More specifically: